-5.18 Accessing Files Stored on EFS on Windows from Logon Sessions Created by Tectia Server http://msdn.microsoft.com/en-us/library/ms995356.aspx.
+5.18 Accessing Files Stored on EFS on Windows from Logon Sessions Created by Tectia Server

+A prerequisite to use EFS (Encrypting File System) encrypted files from logon session created by Tectia Server is the correct configuration of EFS on the host itself.
+How to use the Encrypting File System, see http://msdn.microsoft.com/en-us/library/ms995356.aspx.
 It should be made sure that the access works as expected for users who are logged on to the system using native Windows means (e.g., from console or via Remote Desktop).